apache/pulsar/site2/docs/deploy-docker.md

 To check whether the containers are successfully connected to the network, enter the `docker network inspect pulsar` command.

-For detailed information about deployment for each Pulsar component, see [deploy a cluster on bare metal](https://pulsar.apache.org/docs/en/deploy-bare-metal/).
+For detailed information about how to deploy ZooKeeper cluster, BookKeeper cluster, brokers, see [deploy a cluster on bare metal](deploy-bare-metal.md).